MomentaiBro/AlbumArtCss/README.md

 ## The Specs

 Nothing fancy folks.
 I just use HTML / CSS for everything.
 They're definitely not perfect, but it's just a way to practice new design techniques and have fun.
 This is truly just a hobby project.
+Also they're mobile responsive!!!!

 ## How To Navigate